3mcd/javelin/docs-src/content/ecs/filtering.md

 weight = 5
 +++

-## Reacting to changes

 It's often useful to query components that were added, removed, or modified.
 For example, you may want to know when a component is attached to, or detached from, an entity in order to notify a third-party library, or update another entity.
+You can use **filters** to narrow the results of a query.

+## Reacting to Changes

 Components detached during the current tick are excluded from query results by default.
 Imagine a system that detaches the `Body` component of entities when a player's health drops to zero.
 If detached components were always included, an entity whose `Body` was detached could continue to trigger collisions with other entities during the current tick, leading to unexpected behavior.